cwarden45/HPV_genotype_paper-archived_samples/Downstream_R_Code/Extra_Analysis/Cross-Contamination_Into_Samples_From_Other_Labs/README.md

-De-Multiplexing Considerations for Our L1 Amplicon-Seq Samples
+De-Multiplexing Considerations for Our L1 Amplicon-Sequencing Samples
 -----------------
 Although we expect that a small fraction of samples were affected, we observed that both technical and human error that could influence our results